 - A student is subject to discipline for prohibited conduct that occurs on or off campus.
 University officials determine when to bring charges for off-campus conduct pursuant to this policy.
 Factors considered in determining whether to bring disciplinary charges for off campus conduct include, but are not limited to, whether the conduct impairs, interferes with, or obstructs any institutional activity or the mission, processes, and functions of the institution and whether the conduct impacts members of the university community.

 - In this chapter, unless the context requires a different meaning,

 - a "day" means Monday through Friday except for days on which the University is officially closed or when regularly scheduled classes are suspended due to emergency situations;

-- "dean" means the Dean of Students or a delegate of the Dean;
+- "dean" means the Office of Community Standards and Conduct or a delegate of the Dean;

 - "vice president" means the Vice President for Student Affairs;

 - "president" means the President of The University of Texas at Dallas;

 - "student" means a person enrolled or formerly enrolled at the university and is eligible to continue enrollment in the semester or summer session that follows, a person accepted for admission or readmission to the university, or a person who engaged in prohibited conduct at a time when he or she met any of the prior;